coyotiv-sose/git-playground/README.md

 * [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?

 # this is a stage

+## adding second headline

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum